ibm-cloud-docs/account/iam-userid_keys.md

 {: support}
 {: ui}

-As an {{site.data.keyword.Bluemix_notm}} user you might want to use an API key when you enable a program or script without distributing your password to the script.
+As an {{site.data.keyword.cloud_notm}} user you might want to use an API key when you enable a program or script without distributing your password to the script.
 A benefit of using an API key is that a user or organization can create several API keys for different programs.
 The API keys can be deleted independently if compromised without interfering with other API keys or even the user.
 You can create up to 20 API keys.

 To create an API key for your user identity in the UI, complete the following steps:

 1. In the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Access (IAM)** > **API keys**.
-1. Click **Create an {{site.data.keyword.Bluemix_notm}} API key**.
+1. Click **Create an {{site.data.keyword.cloud_notm}} API key**.
 1. Enter a name and description for your API key.
 1. Click **Create**.
 1. Then, click **Show** to display the API key.
 Or, click **Copy** to copy and save it for later, or click **Download**.